 These first amendments – ten in all – are collectively called the Bill of Rights.
-The framers also knew that other inevitable changes would be necessary.
+However, the writers of the constitution also knew that other changes would be necessary for the future.

 There are two ways to amend the .

 One method is that an can be proposed from either House or the Senate and then sent for approval by the legislatures.